- Motorola Professor Emeritus of Electrical and Computer Engineering

-Outstanding Faculty Award, ECE Dept., IIT (first recipient).
+Outstanding Faculty Award, ECE Dept., Illinois Institute of Technology (first recipient).

 Co-author, Best Paper award, 2006 IEEE Medical Imaging Conference

-Sigma Xi / IIT Award for Excellence in University Research (senior level)
+Sigma Xi / Illinois Tech Award for Excellence in University Research (senior level)

 Mingwu Jin, Xiaofeng Niu, Wenyuan Qi, Yongyi Yang, Joyoni Dey, Michael A. King, Seth Dahlberg, and Miles N. Wernick, “4D reconstruction for low-dose cardiac gated SPECT,” Medical Physics, vol. 40, no. 2, 2013.

 Grigori Yourganov, Xu Chen, Ana S. Lukic, Cheryl L. Grady, Steven L. Small, Miles N. Wernick, and Stephen C. Strother, “Dimensionality estimation for optimal detection of functional networks in BOLD fMRI data,” Neuroimage, vol. 56 no. 2, pp. 531-543, 2011.

 Yusuf Artan, Masoom A. Haider, Deanna L. Langer, Andrew J. Evans, Yongyi Yang, Miles N. Wernick, and Imam Samil Yetik, “Prostate cancer localization with multispectral MRI using cost-sensitive support vector machines and conditional random fields,” IEEE Transactions on Image Processing, vol. 19, no. 9, pp. 2444-2455, 2010.